Holy Mass in the Cell of St. Thomas More

 On it was a man with a hammer and a piece of paper.
 The man was dressed as a friar, Martin Luther.
 The paper was the Ninety-five Theses, freshly nailed to a church door.
 As we all know now, this was to prove a revolutionary act.

-In London and elsewhere there were ceremonies last year to commemorate the 500th anniversary of the Protestant Revolt, more commonly known as the Reformation.
+In London and elsewhere there were ceremonies in 2017 to commemorate the 500th anniversary of the Protestant Revolt, more commonly known as the Reformation.
 As I stood and looked at the poster, however, my mind drifted back to a ‘reformation commemoration’ of a different kind, one I had been present at just days previously.

 It was one day on which I couldn’t afford to encounter delays on the London Underground.